-Join LinkedIn!
-As opposed to other social networking sites such as Facebook and Twitter, LinkedIn is a professional network where you work on increasing your business contacts and your visibility online.
+Are you on LinkedIn?
+As opposed to other social networking sites, LinkedIn is a professional network where you work on increasing your business contacts and your visibility online.

 - Once you have completed your profile, make sure it is public.
-The point of LinkedIn is to grow your business networks, this is not going to happen if people cannot see your profile.
+The point of LinkedIn is to grow your business network, and this is not going to happen if people cannot see your profile.
 You don’t have to make everything public if you don’t want to, but leave enough for people to identify you.
 The bare minimum should be your name, title and a clear, professional photo.

 - After meeting a new business contact, check if they are on LinkedIn.
-If you are given someone’s business card, it is good practice to connect with them the same day.
-This saves you losing their card or ‘filing’ it away never to be seen again, and cements your relationship with this newfound contact.
+If you are given someone’s business card, it is good practice to connect with them on the same day.
+This cements your relationship with this newfound contact, and saves you losing their card or ‘filing’ it away never to be seen again.

 - Join groups and associations relative to your business and line of work, and engage with them.
 This means communicating in forums (when you have something valuable to say) and asking industry specific questions for feedback from your peers.

-- Provide recommendations for connections in your network.
+- Provide recommendations and endorsements for connections in your network.
 Be sure to do this for those you have genuinely done business with and would be happy recommending their services.
-When they receive your review they are automatically prompted to write a review for you, adding credibility to your profile without you even having to ask.
+When they receive your review, they are automatically prompted to write a review for you.
+This adds credibility to your profile without you even having to ask.

-- Create a business page on LinkedIn.
-Once your personal profile, it’s time to create a LinkedIn Company Page.
-This page tells the world about your products and services, promotions and recent activity.
+- If you’ve completed your personal profile, it’s time to create a LinkedIn Company Page.
+This page tells the world about your business’ products and services, promotions and recent activity.
 This will also help the online exposure for your business and improve your sites visibility in search engines such as Google.